This article first appeared in The Irish Times, on November 23 2017.

 3) Finally, “cognitive engagement” involves the use of smart machines to interact with customers or employees using natural language.
 “Sometimes these are used for customer service applications, but they are also used in HR or IT departments to answer employee questions.”

 Of course, some industries will be more likely to exploit AI tech than others.
-“The major industries currently impacted by AI are healthcare, manufacturing, transportation, customer service and finance,” explains Shourjya Sanyal, Digital Skills Academy’s data science expert lecturer.
+“The major industries currently impacted by AI are healthcare, manufacturing, transportation, customer service and finance,” explains Shourjya Sanyal, a Digital Skills data science lecturer.

 Sanyal sees two possible ways in which SMEs and mid-sized businesses can address the need for AI.
 “One is to hire engineers who will work closely with the customer discovery team and use a SAAS application like IBM Watson, AWS Deep Learning AMI or Google. ai to implement a working solution,” he says.
 “The other possibility is to bring a great AI engineer onto your team.
 The AI Engineer will design, develop and test hypotheses tuned to your needs in an iterative way (using programming languages like Python or R), to deliver the maximum value.”